Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 The LUMI software stacks are made available through the LMOD module environment.

-!!! tip "Temporary setup"
-    During the current pilot phase, LMOD is not yet de default module system on LUMI and the software stacks are not yet activated by default.
-Run `/appl/lumi/LUMI-SoftwareStack/activate_LMOD_LUMI.sh` to get up-to-date
-    instructions on how to activate the software stacks in the mean time.

 On LUMI, two types of software stacks are currently offered:

   - CrayEnv offers the Cray Programming Environment (PE) and allows one to use it completely